AlexZZ2K/N8N_AI_AGENT_Application-Tracker/README.md

 # Job Application Tracker — n8n + AI (Personal Learning Repo)

-> **This is a highly customized, personal learning project.** It automates parts of *my* job application process using n8n and AI agents.
-It probably won’t be plug‑and‑play for anyone else — and that’s okay: this repo mainly documents what I tried, what worked, and what I learned.
+> **This project is a personal learning experiment where I use n8n and AI agents to automate tracking my job applications.** The main goal is to reduce the manual effort of updating a job application tracker — so I can focus entirely on applying, while the system keeps the table up to date.
+>
+> It’s highly customized to my own process, Excel schema, and email setup.
+It isn’t meant to be a generic template, but rather a record of how I explored combining automation and AI in a real, practical workflow.
 ---

 ## What’s inside

-- `workflow/job-application-tracker.n8n.json` — the n8n workflow export you can import.
+- `job-application-tracker.n8n.json` — the n8n workflow export you can import.
-- `assets/job-application-tracker-workflow.png` — full visual of the workflow graph (high level).
-- `assets/excel-applications.png` — a snapshot of the Excel tracking table the flow updates.

 ### Workflow at a glance
 ![Example Image](Job_application_tracker_workflow.png)